napasornc/c0dew0rd/week 12/readme.md

 # Week 12_Final Presentation :astonished:

 This week I have to debug the sound, and for loop, and start to experiment with color and typeface.
 Karen help me identify which part of my code is causing problem.
+I think one of the thing that suprise me through out this week is I understand processing language.
+I start to enjoy coding again because I start to be able to read it and write it on my own.

 <img src="Karen10.JPG" width="60%">